suomi.fi

 Pupils receiving preschool education or basic education and living more than five kilometres from their school have a right to receive school transport free of charge.
 School journey refers to the shortest route available to pedestrians all year round, measured from the school gate to the edge of a pupil’s home building yard.

-School transport is primarily organized using already existing public t ...
+School transport is primarily organised using already existing public t ...

 Do the following